openframeworks/ofSite/_docs/application/ofBaseApp.markdown

 _description: _

-This function gets called once, at the start of the app.
-It's where you allocate variables, initialize camera communication, load data, begin communication with a local or remoate service, and generally prepare your application.
+This function gets called once, just at the start of the app.
+It would be a good place, for example, to allocate variables or load in any files.